sketh444/Interactive-Lab-Hub/Lab 2/README.md

 # Prep for Part 2

 1. Pick up remaining parts for kit.
+Done.

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)
+The feedback I recived is that my clock does not actually tell time, which I think is fine because it was not the purpose of the product.
+The reviewer also liked my idea of including audio in the product.

 # Lab 2 Part 2